wso2/docs-choreo-dev/en/docs/develop-components/develop-integrations/develop-a-manual-task.md

         === "Dockerfile"

-            To explore Dockerfile-based manual task with arguments, try out the [Hello World Task](https://github.com/wso2/choreo-samples/tree/main/docker-hello-world-manual-task) sample.
+            To explore a Dockerfile-based manual task with arguments, try out the [Hello World Task](https://github.com/wso2/choreo-samples/tree/main/docker-hello-world-manual-task) sample.
 For instructions, see the `readme.md` file in the sample repository.

             !!! info
                  When you work on Docker projects, the **Run with Arguments** capability is not supported if the Dockerfile contains `CMD`.
 In such scenarios, you must use `ENTRYPOINT` to define your default commands.

         === "Go"

-            To explore Go-based manual task with arguments, try out the [Hello World Go Task](https://github.com/wso2/choreo-samples/tree/main/hello-world-go-task) sample.
+            To explore a Go-based manual task with arguments, try out the [Hello World Go Task](https://github.com/wso2/choreo-samples/tree/main/hello-world-go-task) sample.
 For instructions, see the `readme.md` file in the sample repository.

         === "Java"

-            To explore Java-based manual task with arguments, try out the [Hello World Java Task](https://github.com/wso2/choreo-samples/tree/main/hello-world-java-task) sample.
+            To explore a Java-based manual task with arguments, try out the [Hello World Java Task](https://github.com/wso2/choreo-samples/tree/main/hello-world-java-task) sample.
 For instructions, see the `readme.md` file in the sample repository.

             !!! info
                  When you work on Java projects: